trtri2/FirstBite/README.md

   <img src="https://raw.githubusercontent.com/trtri2/FirstBite/master/firstbite/firstbite/Assets.xcassets/book.imageset/book.png"/>
 </p>

-The intended audience for our application are new parents whose infants fall in the age group of (0 – 36 months).
-The application will aim to be easily accessible and accommodate for those unfamiliar with the iOS interface and systems, while still providing sufficient features to more experienced users.
+The intended audience are new parents whose infants fall in the age group of (0 – 36 months).
+The application will aim to be accessible and accommodate individuals unfamiliar with the iOS interface and systems, while still providing sufficient features to experienced users.

-Parents, including mothers, fathers, guardians, and so on who require more expertise or knowledge in their child’s nutrition will find our application helpful and accessible.
-It will be a tool to assist them in their lives and parenting journey.
-The application will give guidance, tools, and advice necessary to answer most of an individual’s concerns and questions on baby nutrition.
+Guardians who require more information on their child’s nutrition will find our application helpful and accessible.
+FirstBite will be a tool to assist their parenting journey.
+The application will give guidance, tools, and advice necessary to answer concerns and questions on baby nutrition.

 # Team Healthy 7